Dalaguete

-Dalaguete offers one of the trails to Cebu's highest mountain, the Osmeña Peak.

 History

 The dalakit (Ficus benjamina) tree is the foundation of the origin and name of Dalaguete.

 They highly consider this tree for their belief that it harbors spirits or diwatas who could impose sickness if maltreated or hand in fortunes and gifts if placated.
 When fully grown, the intertwining roots are exposed from the earth and form huge caverns that could house several people.

 In ancient times, before the coming of the Spaniards, these trees had been used by people as major landmarks.
 People gathered under the encompassing shades and conduct social and economic activities such as festivities, contest, trading meetings, and other community gatherings.
 They establish market places under the shades of the dalaket where they sell their products and conduct trade with local roving traders bringing in Chinese and Asiatic goods from the port of Cebu.

 The place where the church or the poblacion were laid would have been the site of a communal gathering area for the natives.
 It was also the abode of a huge dalakit tree which provide shade and shelter while people conduct their activities.
 "Adto ta mag-abot sa dalakit".
 "Adto ta magtigom-tigom sa dalakit" [Let us meet at the dalakit].
 These and other phrases were common among locals of centuries past when coming up with an agreement to meet or conduct an activity specifically at the site where the dalakit is situated.
 For several generations in pre-Hispanic Dalaguete, the area has always been unofficially called as dalakit.
 Its accessibility and its reputation as a communal area for community gathering have prompted the Spanish authorities to construct the church and eventually establish the area as part of an encomienda.
 From this common ground, and from this tree, begun the conception of a larger town which later come to be known as Dalaguete.